JackWink/tweakable/README.md

 * 6/27: Preferences are injected on init, library supports strings and boolean types, preferences are updated as they change.
 * 6/27: Most dead/redundent code is removed, still room for improvement.
+* 6/27: Tweakable integers are a thing now

 ## Thanks / Attributions

+* [Tweaks](https://github.com/facebook/Tweaks) for the initial inspiration.
 * [Number picker](https://github.com/vanniktech/VNTNumberPickerPreference) taken and modified, thanks Vanniktech/Niklas Baudy!